Wollotuka Institute: Academic

 A key aspect of the Academic branch of Wollotuka is the Yapug program, which is a pathway program designed to help Aboriginal and Torres Strait Islanders over the age of 18 to gain skills for entry into undergraduate degrees at the University of Newcastle.
 It is delivered at the Callaghan campus of the University and has no fees for entry.

 The program can be completed either full-time over one year or part-time over two years.
 It is aimed at helping students to develop the necessary academic skills for undergraduate study as well as to become familiar with the University environment.
 There are a wide range of support services also available to Yapug students including counselling, tutorial assistance, a resource centre, audio and visual materials on Indigenous topics and issues, health support and cultural programs.

 Also available through Wollotuka is the Aboriginal and Torres Strait Islander Entry Program.
 The program consists of two short interviews and allows Aboriginal and Torres Strait Islander people who are over 17 to gain entry to a degree program without going through the Australian Tertiary Admission Rank system.

 Student Engagement and Experience

 Michael Cutmore, a Gamilaraay man, heads the Indigenous Student Engagement and Experience Team.
 Their focus is on improving the experiences of Indigenous students at the University through a variety of holistic programs.
 These include tutoring, scholarships, help finding accommodation, and leadership training.
 Smaller-scale projects such as the acquisition of Indigenous art and the hosting of art-marking workshops are also common.

+The existence of the Wollotuka Institute is credited with allowing the University of Newcastle to welcome and retain the highest number of Indigenous students of any university in Australia.
+This is attributed to pre-university high school visits and culturally tailored tutoring and spiritual care.